AtelierArith/BlueskyClient.jl/README.md

 ## Credentials & Security

 - Never commit real handles, passwords, or signing keys.
 Pull them from environment variables such as `BSKY_HANDLE` / `BSKY_PASSWORD` or a local `.env` that remains git-ignored.
-- Prefer BlueSky App Passwords, especially if you interact with Direct Messages or other scoped features.
+- Prefer Bluesky App Passwords, especially if you interact with Direct Messages or other scoped features.
 - Keep dependency bumps explicit so that lexicon updates remain auditable, and verify upstream commit hashes before trusting new schema files.

 ## Future Work